nanoman689/interview_questions/README.md

 #### CSS Questions:

-* What is the difference between classes and ID's in CSS?
+#### What is the difference between classes and ID's in CSS?
+Classes are the general term while ID's are unique.
+You can use classes over and over, but you can only use ID's once.
+Best example would be to say that in a class room of students, the students would be the Class, while Joe Smith would be the ID of that student.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.